The Terwa – Nordic Hideaway: Safety instructions for guests

 (These instructions can be found in the rooms and cottages, as well as electronically with a QR code or link.
 Familiarize yourself with the instructions as soon as you check in.)

-• Smoke detector: Each accommodation unit has a smoke detector for your safety.
-Never cover or remove the smoke detector.
-Inform the staff immediately if you notice any malfunction (e.g. continuous beeping indicates a weak battery - contact isanta@theterwa.com).
-The smoke detector alarm sounds like a loud siren - leave immediately if you hear it and don't know the reason.
+- Fire alarm: In every accommodation space there is a fire alarm for your safety. Älä never cover or remove the fire alarm.
+Report to staff immediately if you notice a fault in the fire alarm (e.g., continuous beeping indicates a weak battery – contact isanta@theterwa.com).
+The fire alarm's warning sound is a loud siren – evacuate immediately if you hear it and you do not know the cause.

 Thank you for your cooperation in ensuring safety!
 Relax and enjoy your vacation, but keep these instructions in mind.
 We care about your safety – together we ensure that The Terwa Nordic Hideaway remains a cozy and safe place for everyone.